Betty-Kamau/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script lists files in long format including hidden ones
+This script creates a directory